Man struck and killed while changing tire on Long Island Expressway

 It happened just after 12 a.m.
 Monday near the overpass at Main Street off Exit 23 in Flushing.

-Police say the 52-year-old motorist had stopped in the left lane and was changing a tire when he was struck by a passing motorist.
+Police say the 52-year-old motorist had stopped in the left lane and was changing a tire when he was struck by a passing vehicle.

 The victim was taken to New York-Presbyterian Queens Hospital, where he was pronounced dead.